Donald Trump ‘Single-Handedly’ Saved Cable News Careers, Journalist Says

 In an op-ed for Fox News, Tucker Carlson argued that the media wants viewers fixated on Greene.
 According to the commentator, the media’s focus on the congresswoman is due to Trump’s absence.

-Carlson also argued that the focus on Greene takes the attention away from other concerning developments in American life, including the populist battle against Wall Street and the reported new American troops that President Joe Biden recently sent to Syria.
+Carlson also argued the focus on Greene takes the attention away from other concerning developments in American life, including the populist battle against Wall Street and the reported new American troops that President Joe Biden recently sent to Syria.

 Trump has notably eyed plans for his own cable news network.
 Per Quartz, the former American leader wants to compete with Fox News — a network he became increasingly frustrated with due to what he perceived as unfair coverage toward his re-election campaign.